What is Pipe Coping?

 - 90-degree (perpendicular) intersection: The most common and simplest to cope

-- Acute angles (less than 90°): Create longer, more elliptical copes
+- Other angles: Create longer, more elliptical and complex copes

 Wall Thickness Considerations